In safe paws

-These are supporters that rehomed a dog with Dog Trust and on average a dog in Ireland lives up to the age of 16 years old.
-We think that you and the dog you rehomed from us would like to remain in contact with us throughout their lifetime and we will therefore keep your personal information to allow for this.
+These are supporters that have rehomed a dog through Dogs Trust.
+We think that you and the dog you rehomed from us would like to remain in contact with us throughout their lifetime and we will therefore keep your personal information for 16 years to allow for this.

 These are supporters that help or have helped us with financial gifts.
 A supporter’s pattern of giving can often change over time.
 We have found that a financial supporter’s cycle of giving is an average of 4 years, during which time they may stop giving entirely or change how they choose to support our activities.
 However, financial supporters can restart their financial support during that 4 year period.
 Therefore, we retain data of financial supporters for 4 years to align with this cycle, and also to align with taxation accounting and reporting rules.

 - Demonstrated an interest in Dogs Trust via an enquiry